sahil-dombe/Insurance_cost_prediction/README.md

-In this project,I predicted the cost of insurance based on following features using Random Forest with R2 of 0.87
+In this project,I predicted the cost of insurance based on following features using Random Forest with R2 score : 0.87 and OOB Score : 0.81

 Columns